 - Roasted veggie mix: Roasted Veggie Tacos, Vegetable Lasagna, Veggie and Bean Soup

-This lentil veggie burger recipe is a perfect one to make in bulk and store for future use.
+This lentil veggie burgers recipe is a perfect one to make in bulk and store for future use.
 I make two to three batches to freeze and use on those crazy nights.
 Which is basically almost every night, so this happens often.

 Easy Lentil Veggie Burger Recipe